 - Custody Evaluation: In contested cases, the court may order a custody evaluation to assess each parent’s home environment, parenting ability, and relationship with the child.

-- The child’s emotional and physical needs.
+- The child’s emotional, physical, and developmental needs.

-- The child’s relationship with each parent.
+- The child’s relationship with each parent and other family members.